bvibber/stream-file/readme.md

 The stream-file package is meant to be used in web client code via a package bundler such as [browserify](http://browserify.org/) or [webpack](http://webpack.github.io/).

-A few ECMAScript 2015 features are used such as the Promise class, arrow functions, and new class syntax.
+Although compiled to ES5, a few ECMAScript 2015 features are used such as the Promise class.
 If you're targeting older browser versions, you will need to convert the code to ES5 and add a Promise polyfill.

 ## node